Best Ways to Publish Your Annual Impact Report: Beyond Just a PDF

 Final Thoughts

-Whether you keep it simple with Adobe, go interactive with Flipbook or Issuu, or experiment with platforms like Simple Booklet and Hey Zine, the key takeaway is that you have choices.
+Whether you keep it simple with Adobe, go interactive with a flipbook (included if you’re working with me!), or experiment with platforms like Simple Booklet and Hey Zine, the key takeaway is that you have choices.
 These tools make your report easier to access and share, but what truly makes it shine is the content and the design.
-A thoughtfully crafted, well-designed report will always stand out—no matter the platform—by clearly illustrating your organization’s impact and drawing your audience in.
+A thoughtfully crafted, well-designed report will always stand out — no matter the platform — by clearly illustrating your organization’s impact and drawing your audience in.

 FAQs